Designlab offers two tracks for students to choose from.

 - Keep your Huntr Board updated weekly and apply to at least 5 jobs per week (at least 3 in your target work city, up to 2 remote), starting in Week 3 of Career Services at the latest.

 - At least 5 jobs per week must be for generalist positions (e.g. job titles such as UX Designer, UX/UI Designer, or Product Designer).
 Any jobs tracked for specialized roles (e.g. job titles such as UX Researcher, UX Strategist, UX Analyst, etc…) do not count toward the weekly 5-job minimum.

 - If you receive an offer of any type, paid or unpaid, you must let us know by completing the “I’m Hired” form which you will find on your student dashboard.
 Any paid design role with >20 hours/week for 4 or more weeks of work will count as a qualifying offer, rendering the reimbursement null and void.
 Failure to report a qualifying offer is a breach of the Career Services Code of Conduct.

-To develop your skills during the job search, you must:
+You must develop your skills during the job search: